AnsSUN/anssun.github.io/_pages/cv.md

 ======
 * Researcher for Connected Automated Vehicle (CAV), Feb.
 2018 - Present
   * [UW EcoCAR](https://uwecocarcom.wixsite.com/website)
-   1. Working on Adaptive Cruise Control Algorithm, with sensor fusion of different sensor information for smart and autonomous driving to increase the safety of passengers.
+   1. Developed and implemented Proportional (P), Proportional-Integral (PI) and Model Predictive Control (MPC) for mobile robots to maintain the safe distance by varying the velocity.
+It involves detections from the camera, rotating Laser sensor which sensor fused them to localize the robot for longitudinal autonomy.
+Velocity is estimated through Kalman Filter from distance sensors.
+MPC is more aggressive than P and PI control algorithms.
-  2. Learned and fulfilled the requirements to detect brake light of different vehicles through Computer Vision algorithm   using combination of C++ and MatLab.
+  2. Developed a sophisticated system in C++/MatLab to detect brake-light of different vehicles through Computer Vision algorithm like convex hull with specific RGB and HSV parameters at different environmental conditions.
-  3. Obtained good quality of vehicle detection by reducing the clustered bounding boxes .
+  3. Co-developed a precise vehicle detection system using C++/MatLab by training it through vehicle data-set and eliminate false negatives to obtain very good results.
   * Advisor: Professor [Brian Fabien](https://www.me.washington.edu/people/faculty/brian_fabien)

 * Engineer